ahf/tor-win32/README.markdown

 ### Running Tests under Wine

-To run Tor's different test suites under Wine you have to copy `libssp-0.dll` and `zlib1.dll` into the `src/tor/src/test` directory like we did above with `src/tor/src/or`.
-Once that is done you can run the individual test suites
+To run Tor's different test suites under Wine you have to copy `libssp-0.dll` and `zlib1.dll` into the `src/tor/src/test` directory.
+Just like we did above with `src/tor/src/or`.
+We should now be able to run the individual test suites
 using:

     $ wine src/tor/src/test/test.exe